June 1, 2017

-Cambridge, Mass., June 1, 2017 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, announced today that data on one of its pre-clinical programs has been published in the current issue of Nature Communications.
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, announced today that data on one of its pre-clinical programs has been published in the current issue of Nature Communications.
 The title of the paper is “Splicing Modulators Act at the Branch Point Adenosine Binding Pocket Defined by the PHF5A-SF3b Complex,” which was composed by H3 scientists who are part of the company’s Drug Discovery team.

 “This new research comes from H3’s novel drug discovery platform around the spliceosome and represents a unique finding that may be impactful within the area of RNA splicing-modulating small molecule drug discovery” said Ping Zhu, Ph.D., Executive Director, Head of Target Discovery & Genomics.
 “Scientists at H3 have uncovered PHF5A as a novel target of splicing modulators, which forms a central node with SF3B1 to regulate pre-mRNA splicing.”